Cleft Lip and Palate

 Brachycephaly (Short skull)

 This condition is caused by premature fusion or inadequate growth across the coronal sutures, which run from the “soft spot” on the top of the baby’s head, down into the temples on either side.
 In Classic brachycephaly, both left and right coronal sutures are involved.

-This condition is characterized by muklti-sutural synostosis, a typically shor, brachycephalic skull, often with a very high forhead; increased distance between the eyes (hypertelorism) and often, significant involvement of the hands and even the feet with bony and soft fusion between the digits ( complex syndactyly).
-Each case is managed on it’s merits but may require both cranial vault remodelling, fronto-facial advancement and correction of the hypertelorism.
-Craniofacial surgical intervention may need to be staged or even repeated.
-The hands are also managed surgically, usually at a few years of age.
+This condition is characterized by multi-sutural synostosis, a typically short, brachycephalic skull, often with a very high forehead; an increased distance between the eyes (hypertelorism) and often, significant involvement of the hands and even the feet with a bony and soft fusion between the digits (complex syndactyly).
+Each case is managed on its merits but may require both cranial vault remodelling,

 Hemi-facial or Craniofacial Microsomia ( Lateral facial) dysplasia

 This condition, which is usually bilateral, but may be bilateral, is the second most common congenital anomaly after clefts of the lip and palate.
 It is focused on abnormalities of the ear, jawbone and mouth and affects the lower lateral portion of the face.
-Current suggestions as to causation include the theory that there is interruption of the blood supply top key structures around the temporo-mandibula joint, around 4 weeks of gestation.
-This may or may not be hereditary, but the net effect is to restrict the developmental potential of this area of the face.
+Current suggestions as to causation include the theory that there is an interruption of the blood supply top key structures around the

 Severity ranges from mild, with just the ear being affected (microtia, (small ear) or an absent ear ( anotia), to significant portions of the face, the eye and parts of the body being affected.